TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 13:17:41 EST 2023

 Dead link.
 Stephan Baitz's informative page about Ancient Scripts and Fonts, including fantasy fonts, alien and sci-fi fonts, Blackletter fonts, uncials, runes, symbolic fonts, Indic simulation fonts, Arabic simulation fonts (such as Caliph) and exotic fonts.
 Lots of links are provided as well.
 Fonts are displayed an can be downloaded from an archive.
 His page looks great too.
 [Google] [More] ⦿

 Useful French archive with nice categories such as Cartoons, Horror, Tech, Fantasy, Script, Symbols, Famous fonts, pixel fonts, typewriter, Gothic.
 It has grown to be the number one site in the world for publishing new free fonts.
 All designers are clearly identified, and all font information is easily accessible.
 Links.
 About 10000 fonts now, with monthly additions.
 Newest stuff.
 Links to all designers.
 All pre-October 2009 fonts in one 660MB download file.
-Run by Rodolphe Milan.
+Run by Rodolphe Milan (France, b.
+1972).
 [Google] [More] ⦿

-Dennis is a major contributor to a.b.f., and manages the fontplay site.
-He often refers to his "Hall of Fame" sites.
+Dennis was a major contributor to a.b.f., and managed the fontplay site.
+He often referred to his "Hall of Fame" sites.
 On February 3, 2002, he finally revealed his list of five favorite font sites, all characterized by usefulness and professional quality free fonts:

 Original fonts as well as font links (about 1800).
-All fonts made by Dennis Palumbo, a writer from New York.
-Some fonts are free, others are not.
+All fonts made by Dennis Palumbo, a writer from New York, who used to make fonts for Atari.
+Some fonts were free, but most are now pay fonts, it seems.

 Commercial fonts: Vector 3d (1996), Flash Cards Addition (1998), Clock-Digital, Film Strip, BabyBlock, DecorativeBorders (4 fonts), OldWest, Ceramic Tile (2005), I Beam (2005), Porthole (2000), SanSerifUltra Condensed, SanSerifOutline, OldWest 3D, Brick, ZebraLumber, SerifOutline, Dalmation, Vector (4 fonts), Brick3D, OldEnglishEmbellished (1999, Fraktur), ChainLink, Fractions, SanSerif 3DShadow, Serif3D Shadow, Marquee, First Grade (lined school font), Pennant, USA States, USA Map, Piano Keyboard, Gallya Ornamented (1995), Diamond Plate (2000), Clock Digital (1997), Picket Fence (2000).